darrahts/uavTestbed/README.md

   <h1 align="center">UAV Simulation Testbed</h3>

   <p align="center">
-    A testbed for the development of prognostic, health management, and decision making algorithms using MATLAB and Simulink.
+    A testbed for the development of prognostic, health management, and decision making algorithms.
     <br />
     <a href="https://github.com/darrahts/uavTestbed2"><strong>Explore the docs »</strong></a>
     <br />